vpintea/fish-fry-tours/README.md

 This will load the front-end.

 # Tools Chosen
 The frontend is built with React with Fetch and tested with Cypress.
+Functional testing is essentially testing with Cypress.
 The backend is built with Django, the Django Rest Framework, and tested with the built in Django testing infrastructure.